heuristic-industries/heuristic-industries.github.io/_posts/2022-11-27-over-voltage-protection.md

 ### Switching DC-DC converter

 There's a pretty wide swath of devices under the "DC-DC converter" category, with numerous topologies and pros and cons.
 There tends to be a continuum where the more affordable parts are simpler internally and require more external parts as well as careful planning, while the more complex ones can handle a wider variety of situations with less supporting circuitry.
-Because oscillators are involved PCB layout becomes extremely important so as to not introduce noise into the audio path.
+Because oscillators are involved, PCB layout becomes extremely important so as to not introduce noise into the audio path.

 If you're looking to support a wide variety of input voltages this is a great place to start.
 Most of the time I don't think this is worth the added complexity and cost.